Undergraduate BA (Hons)

 To gain a place on this Creative Music Technology degree, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your personal statement (up to 500 words), we’ll want to understand:
+Within your personal statement (up to 4,000 characters), we’ll want to understand:

-- what motivates you and what current experiences do you have in music?
+• What motivates you and what current experiences do you have in music?

-- have you had active involvement in Creative Music Technology and what did you do?
+• Have you had active involvement in Creative Music Technology and what did you do?

-- what musicians and organisations inspire you?
+• What musicians and organisations inspire you?

-- why do you want to work in the music sector?
+• Why do you want to work in the music sector?

-- and why the University of Salford and this Creative Music Technology degree is the right choice for your future goals.
+• Why the University of Salford and this Creative Music Technology degree is the right choice for your future goals.

 Once we have received your application, you will be invited to an interview on campus.
 Ideally, you should have understanding and experience of music technology and music theory.